YOU HAVE A RIGHT TO BE TREATED FAIRLY AND PAID

 As an employee, you should never have to deal with unfair termination or treatment by your employer.
 Under Massachusetts law, you have the right to not be targeted or retaliated against based upon gender, race, ethnicity, and religion or based upon actions which occurred during the scope of your employment.
 Often times, employers unfairly terminate employees on the basis of complaints concerning their unpaid wages or misconduct in the workplace.

 Employees who have been terminated are required by law to be paid all earned wages, including holiday and vacation pay under oral or written agreement, on the date of termination.
-If you believe you have been unfairly terminated by your employer, please call Attorney Feener for a free consultation.
+If you believe you have been unfairly terminated by your employer, please call Feener & Wehrli, LLC for a free consultation.

-Should you need assistance or help to collect unpaid wages, unpaid overtime, unpaid commissions, or damages as a result of unfair termination, please do not hesitate to contact the Law Office of Attorney Gordon Feener.
-Attorney Feener has successfully litigated prior employment law cases concerning wage collection, compensation, and unfair termination and can assist you in your employment claims.
+Should you need assistance or help to collect unpaid wages, unpaid overtime, unpaid commissions, or damages as a result of unfair termination, please do not hesitate to contact the Law Office of Feener & Wehrli LLC.
+Feener & Wehrli, LLC has successfully litigated prior employment law cases concerning wage collection, compensation, and unfair termination and can assist you in your employment claims.